SamDeMario-lab/NanoBlot/To_do.md

 ### Add example datasets

-ideally they would be small and approximatly the same sequencing depth.
+ideally they would be small and approximately the same sequencing depth.

-### Add amplification factor to plot names
+I'm regenrating data from WT and rrp6 directRNA sequencing.

-### Add user FLAGs to the master script
+### Allow the user to pass OPTAGS to the masterscript

-Right now I only really need to add 1 for creating subset data and one for making the plots.

 ### Make trailing args work for R script